 First Term: 2012 - 2016

 Native Hoosier Kathy Anderson has moved back to Indiana after having lived for 37 years in Philadelphia.
 A graduate of IU’s School of Nursing, Kathy raised her five children and was focused on volunteering in schools and supporting her children’s basic education during her early years there.
 Pennsylvania Ballet was the focus of her later years in Philadelphia as she joined the Board and went on to be the Chairperson.
 Moving back to Brown County for retirement, Kathy has become involved with the Brown County Community Foundation, the Brown County Playhouse, Indiana Heritage Arts, and a member of the IU’s Jacobs School Advisory Board.
+She received a Distiguished Alumni Service Award in 2014 from Indiana University.

 University of Notre Dame, South Bend